kubestellar/kubestellar/docs/content/direct/multi-wec-aggregated-status.md

 A new controller function will handle multi-WEC aggregation:

 **Responsibilities:**
-1. Collect `.status` from all target WECs using existing status collection logic.
+1. Collect `.status` from all target WECs using existing status collection logic (see [pkg/status/singletonstatus.go#L64](https://github.com/kubestellar/kubestellar/blob/main/pkg/status/singletonstatus.go#L64)).
-2. Aggregate status data according to defined field rules (numeric, conditions, timestamps, string).
+2. Aggregate status data according to defined field rules (numeric, conditions, timestamps, string) or use a per-kind aggregator if it is a known KIND.
 3. Update the aggregated `.status` back into the WDS workload object.

 **Focus:** Aggregation of fields relevant to ArgoCD health interpretation.